 - Reduce the size of your lawn

-- Compost all appropriate materials from your kitchen
+- Compost all appropriate materials from your kitchen.

-- Use finished compost for veggie garden
+- Use finished compost for your veggie garden.

 Food